 The following texts in the collection are made available in cooperation with these researchers and institutions:

 The editors of and contributors to Multi-CAST would also like to thank our respective research communities for their support and stimulating criticism.

-In the spirit of open science, the entirety of the Multi-CAST collection, including the recordings, transcriptions, annotations, and all supplementary materials, are published under the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).
+In the spirit of open science, the Multi-CAST collection, including the recordings, transcriptions, annotations, and all supplementary materials, are published under the Creative Commons Attribution 4.0 International licence (CC BY 4.0).

 The CC-BY licence allows full access to Multi-CAST for any purpose related to research, art, journalism, or any other endeavour, under the condition that proper credit is given to the editors of the collection and its contributors.
 Doing so must also include a link to this website (multicast.aspra.uni-bamberg.de), and a brief note about the licensing terms.